tlively/learn-gfx-hal/book/src/04_triangle_intro.md

 blended together.
 You don't know what the pixel will finally be until all of the fragments that touch that pixel are done.

-The actual data that the fragment shader gets is whatever the vertex shader decides to output.
-There's no "FragmentShaderDesc" type, because by that part of the process the CPU isn't passing data into the pipeline.
-If you have data that you want the fragment shader to see that the vertex shader doesn't care about you pass it to the vertex shader and then have the vertex shader code just pass it strait along to the fragment shader.
+The actual data that the fragment shader gets is mostly whatever the previous stages of the pipeline have output.
+There's no specific format and there's no "FragmentShaderDesc" type that you set up on the CPU side.
+It's all defined in your shader files.
+Any per-fragment values have to come through the previous stages of the pipeline, starting back at the Vertex Shader.
+There is the ability to have global, read only data (as a Push Constant or Uniform), but any per-fragment data has to come through the whole pipeline process.

-A single geometry element can also have many fragments.
+A single geometry element can have many fragments.
 Imagine a triangle that goes from the bottom left, to the top left, to the top right.
 There's only three vertices, but _half the screen_ is covered in fragments.
 The pipeline automatically interpolates the values for any fragment that's not directly from a vertex (which is almost every fragment ever, honestly).
 That might sound kinda